top of page

 Basic Care Requirements

-Deep substrate - minimum 6" (15cm) deep
+• Deep substrate with a minimum depth of 6" (15cm)

-High quality Marine Salt
+• High-quality Marine Salt

-High quality handmade food mixes - from an Australian supplier
+• High-quality handmade food mixes from an Australian supplier

 Tank